 Adrianna’s clinical and research interests include evidence-based interventions for school-aged children’s mental and behavioral health conditions.
-Other interests include the validity and proper application of psychological assessment, coordination of care for school-aged populations, and cultural competence and social justice.
+She is especially interested in recent initiatives related to trauma-informed schools.
+Other interests include the validity and proper application of psychological assessment, coordination of mental health care for school-aged populations, and cultural competence and social justice.
 She will incorporate her broad interests into a number of our research team activities with specific attention to the MDHHS-funded Parent Support Partner Evaluation Project in the coming year.

-Danielle’s research interests include exploring dissemination and fidelity of evidence-based interventions, specifically interventions supporting children’s mental and behavioral health.
-School climate and the complex relationships between school officials, teachers, parents, and students drive Danielle’s clinical interests.
+Danielle’s research interests include exploring systems-level change and evidence-based interventions as they relate to supporting children’s mental and behavioral health.
+She is especially interested in investigating the effectiveness of intensive behavioral intervention for children with selective mutism.
 Currently, she is working on the Evaluation Team with Project AWARE (aimed at improving behavioral health awareness among school-age youth and their communities), funded by the Michigan Department of Education (SAMHSA).

 Rachel’s research interests include examining evidence-based interventions and dissemination of knowledge on the treatment of mental and behavioral health, specifically in low-income populations.
 Rachel is particularly interested in understanding the multi-layered systems impacting treatment in the school system.
 Currently, she is working for the MDHHS-funded Wraparound Evaluation Program.
 Community-based wraparound services aim to create individualized plans and provide support for children and their families with severe mental health needs by utilizing strengths.

 Allie’s main research interests include the early prevention and identification of childhood anxiety disorders and depression.
 More specifically, she is interested in highlighting the collaborative role both parents and teachers have in promoting children’s mental health and emotional well-being.
 Allie is currently investigating the effectiveness of an integrative behavioral therapy for children with selective mutism, which encourages parent and teacher participation.
-She also provides intensive, individualized treatment for children with selective mutism through a private clinic in Brighton, MI.
-Allie studies protective factors and functioning of children receiving these services throughout the state of Michigan.
 Allie is a program assistant within the school psychology program.